Williamzcy0929/LLmble/README.md

-# L-STAR: LLM-guided Spatial Transcriptomics Analysis and Ranking
+# L-STAR: LLM-Guided Spatial Domain Detection

 L-STAR is a Python package for performing LLM-based pairwise model comparisons and consensus clustering for spatial transcriptomics data.
 The pipeline uses Large Language Models (LLMs) to evaluate clustering models through pairwise image comparisons, then aggregates the top-performing models using Evidence Accumulation Clustering (EAC) to produce a robust consensus clustering result.